RouninMedia/DaNIS3H-Namespacing/README.md

 **ashiva Namespacing** is the _Module Namespacing System_ employed by **ashiva**.

+ - The anatomy of an ashivaModule Reference
+  -- Examples of Full ashivaModule References
+  -- Examples of Normal ashivaModule References
+ - ashiva Namespacing Access

 _____

 ## The anatomy of an ashivaModule Reference

-An ashiva Module Reference consists of *5 sections*:
+An **ashivaModule Reference** consists of *5 sections*:

  - The **PublisherName** which is *usually omitted* but in certain contexts is *obligatory*
  - The **PublisherShortName** which is *obligatory*